Menstrual Cycle Optimization with Feast/Famine Cycling

 Menstruation

 Menstruation is the stage of the menstrual cycle when you get your period.
-This phase begins when the egg from the previous cycle isn’t fertilized and pregnancy doesn’t take place.
+This phase begins when the egg from the previous cycle isn’t fertilized, and pregnancy doesn’t take place.
 Estrogen and progesterone levels decrease.
 The thickened uterus lining shreds through the vagina along with blood, mucus, and unwanted tissue.

-Your period may last anywhere from 3 to 7 days.
-While individual variations are normal, it is important to visit your healthcare provider if you notice unusually light or heavy, short or long, or painful periods.
 While many women experience cramps, bloating, headaches, breast tenderness, or mood swings during this time, through dietary and lifestyle changes, you can decrease or eliminate these symptoms.
 Later in this article, you will learn about some foods and supplements that can support a healthy menstrual cycle.

 menstrual cycle